Proportional scintillation in liquid xenon: demonstration in a single-phase liquid-only time projection chamber: Design and operation of the single-phase TPC

 The dual-phase TPC presented in \cite{experiment_xebra} was modified to operate it in single-phase mode, and is shown in \cref{fig:tpc_cad}.
 The TPC is contained in a vacuum-insulated double-walled cryostat, filled with about 10\,kg of xenon.
 Roughly 0.75\,kg of LXe are contained in the cylindrical active TPC volume, where interactions can be detected.
 This volume has a height of \qty{70}{mm}, between the cathode and gate electrode, and an inner diameter of \qty{70}{mm}.
 These dimensions reduce to \qty{69}{mm} at LXe temperature.
 One Hamamatsu R11410-10 PMT~\cite{Baudis:2013xva} of 3-inch diameter is installed below the active volume.
 The PMT is surrounded by a solid aluminium displacer to reduce the total required amount of LXe.
 Seven 1\,$\times$\,1-inch Hamamatsu R8520 PMTs detect the light distributed across the top of the TPC which can be used to infer the horizontal $xy$-position of an interaction from the S2-signal, as described in \cref{sec:posrec}.

 The anode electrode for the single-phase operation consists of a set of parallel California Fine Wire gold-plated tungsten wires of \qty{10}{\mum} diameter.
 This diameter leads to surface electric fields of \qtyrange{730}{1220}{kV\per cm} at anode voltages of \qtyrange{3}{5}{kV} relative to the surroundings.
 The wires were stretched across a circular stainless steel frame by fixing one end of the wire between the frame and a copper washer using stainless steel M2.5 bolts, see \cref{fig:wires_cad}.
 The other end was tensioned with a \qty{20}{g} weight and then also fixed.
 The resonant modes of all wires on the finished anode were measured and from these the individual wire tensions were found to range from \qtyrange{30}{180}{mN}.
-The performance of the individual wires were not observed to depend on their tension.
+No clear difference between the performance of the differently-tensioned individual wires was observed.

 While the anode frame can accommodate wires at a pitch of 5\,mm, only every second wire was installed, since this is expected to lead to higher and more regular fields around the anode wires~\cite{singlephase_tpc_kuger}.
 The anode wire pitch is thus 10\,mm and six anode wires cover the cross section of the TPC.
 A stainless steel cover placed on top of the bolts avoids high-field regions around sharp edges.